4 Geomorphology

 4.2.1.1 Relief

 Relief is the degree of separation between high and low points in a landscape.
-As described in (Soil and Terrain 2009, p.
-45), relief can be visualised by picturing two surfaces roughly parallel to the land surface - one passing through local crests and one through local depressions.
+As described in National Committee on Soil and Terrain (2024, p.
+36), relief can be visualised by picturing two surfaces roughly parallel to the land surface - one passing through local crests and one through local depressions.
 The median vertical distance between the two surfaces is the relief.

 add a diagram here